iu-parfunc/gibbon/README.md

 2. [uthash](https://github.com/troydhanson/uthash): Clone the [repository](https://github.com/troydhanson/uthash) and copy all the `.h` files in `src` to `/usr/local/include`

-After you have both Stack and all the dependencies installed, you can build Gibbon from source:
+After you have both Cabal and all the dependencies installed, you can build Gibbon from source:

     $ git clone https://github.com/iu-parfunc/gibbon